 Is it True?

 Yes.
 Discover offers personal loans ranging from $2,500 to $35,000.
 To qualify, you must be a U.S. citizen, at least 18 years-old, and have an annual household income of at least $25,000 or more.
 You must also have a credit score over 660.
-The majority of borrowers should have no problem meeting these requirements, but those with poor credit may have to explore some other options, like OneMain Financial, which doesn’t have a minimum credit score required to apply.
+The majority of borrowers should have no problem meeting these requirements, but those with less than perfect credit may have to explore some other options, like OneMain Financial, which doesn’t have a minimum credit score required to apply.

 Discover’s interest rates are reasonable compared to its competitors.
 Borrowers with credit below 600 could end up paying up to 24.99% in interest.
 While that seems like a lot, it’s still a better deal than the 36% interest rates charged by some of Discover’s competitors, or the 300% APR most payday loans charge.
 If your credit is good, Discover may offer you rates as low as 6.99% on a personal loan.
 This isn’t bad, but you may be able to find better rates through a bank or another personal loan provider if your credit is that good, so you should shop around before committing to any lender.